-"Management Team" means the Council's Corporate Management Team comprising the Executive Team and Service Directors.
+The "Council's Strategic Leadership Team (SLT)" comprises the Chief Executive and all Directors.

 "CIPFA" means the Chartered Institute of Public Finance and Accountancy.

 "Employees" means all staff directly employed by the Council (including teaching staff) and agency and similarly contracted persons.